sot/mica/doc/acq_stats.rst

 For the columns that reference "corrected" y-angle and z-angle, these have been corrected by the one-shot quaternion update used during the acquisition sequence.

+Processing
+^^^^^^^^^^

+For each observation, after the observation has run and telemetry is available:

+The acquisition and guide stats process

+* fetches the AGASC information for each star in the catalog
+* fetches the PCAD data at the end of the acquisition interval

+and for each acquisition star determines

+* if that star was "successfully" acquired
+* what the observed magnitude and position of the star were in the last PCAD telemetry readout before the guide transition.